 29. Write A Letter

 Doesn’t necessarily have to be a full letter.
 Leave a note on the fridge.
 Send a short email out of the blue.
-Even the message doesn’t have to be something deep, or serious or fundamental.
+The message itself doesn’t have to be something deep, or serious or fundamental.
 Just a simple “wish you a good day” or “I’m thinking at you” will do miracles.
 Start now. 🙂

 30. Cook For Her/Him